Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

+This slow convergence, which dependent on the number of edges $m$ (or width $w$), highlights the necessity of the more direct, local elimination strategy proposed in this work.

-\paragraph{Direct Elimination via Step-Pendant Edges} The sweep-based construction repeatedly rebuilds feasibility from scratch, even though infeasibility typically originates from a small set of locally blocked edges.
-In particular, once an edge loses all upward extensions that can reach a final edge, its removal is inevitable, and further global sweeps merely rediscover this fact.
+\paragraph{Direct Elimination via Step-Pendant Edges} The sweep-based construction repeatedly rebuilds feasibility from scratch, even though infeasibility typically originates from a small set of locally removed edges.
+In particular, once an edge loses its step-adjacent edges and becomes step-pendant, its removal is inevitable; further global sweeps merely rediscover this structural fact.

-Instead of reconstructing feasible walks through alternating upward and downward propagation, we reverse the viewpoint: we identify edges whose feasibility is already determined and eliminate them directly.
+Instead of reconstructing the feasible graph through alternating upward and downward propagation, we reverse the viewpoint: we identify edges whose infeasibility is already determined and eliminate them directly.
+This approach is more faithful to the structural definition of the feasible graph, although the result may contain unnecessary isolated vertices.
+Since the feasible graph serves primarily as a computational substrate for subsequent verification stages, these isolated vertices do not affect the correctness and thus require no explicit handling.

-The key observation is that such edges are characterized precisely by \emph{step-pendent structure}.
-A step-pendent edge cannot participate in any feasible walk extending to the final tier unless another edge is first removed.
-Therefore, feasible graph construction can be reformulated as a monotone elimination process:
+The key observation is that such edges are characterized precisely by their \emph{step-pendant structure}.
+A step-pendant edge cannot participate in any feasible walk toward the designated final edge set, and this property is invariant unless a feasible walk is fundamentally altered by the removal of its constituent edges.
+Therefore, the feasible-graph construction can be reformulated as a monotone elimination process:

+Since all edges lacking a step-adjacency chain from the initial nodes are eventually removed, and the step-pendant property can only propagate through step-adjacent edges upon their removal, it is sufficient to construct the feasible graph within the following \emph{step-reachable subgraph}.